archlinux/archiso/README.rst

 archiso
 =======

-The archiso project features scripts and configuration templates to build installation media (*.iso* images) for BIOS and UEFI based systems on the x86_64 architecture.
+The archiso project features scripts and configuration templates to build installation media (*.iso* images and *.tar.gz* bootstrap images) for BIOS and UEFI based systems on the x86_64 architecture.
 Currently creating the images is only supported on Arch Linux.

 Requirements